-Nutanix Carbon and Power Estimator Helps Organizations Unmask Environmental Blind Spots
+Nutanix Carbon And Power Estimator Helps Organizations Unmask Environmental Blind Spots

+New tool provides users with a report that helps illustrate how infrastructure choices can impact an environmental footprint.

-(MENAFN- Procre8) DUBAI, UAE, 7th November, 2023 - Nutanix (NASDAQ: NTNX), a leader in hybrid multicloud computing, announced the Nutanix Carbon and Power Estimator, a new tool to help organizations understand how different factors can influence their environmental footprint by estimating annual power and emissions for various Nutanix solutions using Nutanix Validated Designs.
+DUBAI, UAE- Nutanix (NASDAQ: NTNX), a leader in hybrid multicloud computing, announced the Nutanix Carbon and Power Estimator, a new tool to help organizations understand how different factors can influence their environmental footprint by estimating annual power and emissions for various Nutanix solutions using Nutanix Validated Designs.
 Nutanix software and solutions can help organizations meet power and carbon goals by optimizing IT infrastructure through reduced footprint, on-demand resource scaling, and fast and easy workload movement between on-prem and cloud options.

 According to the 5th Annual Enterprise Cloud Index, for 92% of IT decision makers sustainability is more important today than it was a year ago - a development driven by an increasing number of pending and imposed regulations globally that add to the heightened interest in this space.
 As sustainability comes into view for many enterprises, they seek strategies to reduce their environmental impact.
 One of the first facets of the business that leaders evaluate when looking to minimize environmental impact is IT, where changes in equipment or practices have the potential to make significant impacts when it comes to energy consumption and emissions.